 To maintain accreditation, inspectors must submit a minimum number of inspections to OVID each year.
 Inspectors who fail to submit the minimum number of inspections will, on 31 December of the same year, have their accreditation temporarily withdrawn.

-The minimum number of inspections required each year in 2018 and 2019 is (4) four.
+The minimum number of inspections required to be submitted each year is (4) four.

 Urgent inspection requests